 London Guide: Crouch End.
-If you fancy exploring a villagey neighbourhood one weekend, put this North London location on your list.
+If you fancy exploring a villagey neighbourhood one weekend you should add this North London location on your list.
 It’s brimming with independent shops and eateries and is close to gorgeous green spaces.
 I’ll give you the heads up about things to do in Crouch End, places to eat in N8 and the best North London shops to browse.
 The area has a thriving creative scene and is home to numerous talented musicians, singers, artists writers and actors.
 It’s also been featured in films such as Shaun of the Dead.
 So, what are you waiting for?
 Join me on a tour of Crouch End.

 Admire the Thomas Huxley-Jones Sculpture at the Hornsey Central Library